Geelong: City and suburbs

 Development in Geelong started on the shores of Corio Bay in what is now the inner city.
 Development later spread to the south towards the Barwon River, and the hill of Newtown and Geelong West.
 Major development south of the river in Belmont did not start until the 1920s, stimulated by the construction of a new bridge over the river in 1926, and the extension of the Geelong tramway system in 1927.
 Industrial areas were traditionally located on the Corio Bay for port access, or the Barwon River for waste disposal.

-In the interwar and post-World War II years, heavy industry continued to establish itself in the flatter northern suburbs, where today industries such as the Shell oil refinery and Ford Motor Company engine plant reside.
+In the interwar and post-World War II years, heavy industry continued to establish itself in the flatter northern suburbs, where today industries such as the Geelong Oil Refinery and Ford engine plant reside.
 Residential development also spread to Corio and Norlane in the north, with new Housing Commission of Victoria estates built to cater for employees of the new industries.
 From the 1960s, residential growth spread to the Highton hills in the south and North Geelong following prosperous industries like the gasworks, followed by Grovedale in the 1970s.
-A number of light industrial areas were also established in Breakwater, Moolap, and South Geelong.
+A number of light industrial areas were also established in Breakwater, Moolap and South Geelong.

 Changing cargo-handling methods at the Port of Geelong left woolstores in inner Geelong unused, redevelopment beginning in the 1980s with the expansion of Westfield Geelong towards Corio Bay, and culminating in the Waterfront Geelong development.
 Gentrification of former working-class inner suburbs such as Geelong West, North Geelong, and South Geelong has also occurred.
 Today, the major residential growth corridors are north towards Lara, east towards Leopold, and south towards Mount Duneed as the Armstrong Creek Growth Area.

 Climate

-Geelong has stable weather, yet still offers four distinct seasons.
-It has a temperate oceanic climate (Cfb in the Köppen climate classification) with dominant westerly winds, variable clouds, moderate precipitation, warm summers, and mild to cool winters.
+Geelong has a temperate oceanic climate (Cfb in the Köppen climate classification) with dominant westerly winds, variable clouds, moderate rainfall that tends to fall lightly, mild to warm summers, and cool winters.
 February is the hottest month and July is the coldest.
-The highest temperature recorded was 47.4 °C on 7 February 2009 during a two-week-long heat wave, with the lowest of -4.3 °C recorded on 5 August 1997.
-The average annual rainfall is around 525.2 mm, which makes Geelong the driest sizeable city in Australia, owing to the pronounced rain shadow of the Otway Ranges to the southwest.
+The highest temperature recorded was 47.4 °C on 7 February 2009 during a two-week-long heat wave, with the lowest of -4.3 °C recorded on 24 July 1997.
+The city gets around 37.6 clear days annually.

+The average annual rainfall is around 525.2 mm, which makes Geelong one of the driest cities in Australia, owing to the pronounced rain shadow of the Otway Ranges to the south-west.
 Within the city, rainfall shows a strong gradient from south to north, so that the southernmost suburbs can receive around 700 mm whilst more northerly Lara receives as little as 425 mm, which is the lowest rainfall in southern Victoria.